adamfowleruk/mljs/README.md

  - Samples for XML use, equivalent to some of the existing JSON samples (not exhaustive)

 Targets for 0.8 (Jun 2013)
- - Execute mldb from within general JavaScript, not just NodeJS (requires many wrappers, refactoring, extra tests)
- - allow binding of JSON to jQuery table (for example)
+ - allow binding of JSON search results to jQuery table (for example)
- - allow binding of XML to jQuery table (for example)
+ - allow binding of XML search results to jQuery table (for example)
  - basic demonstration sample for graph based on MarkLogic data
  - Provide REST API proxy within NodeJS wrapper
  - Support REST API proxy within general javascript and nodejs javascript code